-Question Answer Marks EITHER 12(a) Discuss Twain's characterisation of the duke and the king, considering their roles in the novel.
+Question Answer Marks EITHER 12(a) Discuss ways in which Twain presents some of the moral lessons Huck learns on his journey.
 25 Mark according to the levels of response marking criteria.
-OR 12(b) Comment closely on ways in which Twain presents Huck tricking Jim in the following passage.
+OR 12(b) Comment closely on Twain's presentation of the events in the following passage.
 25 Mark according to the levels of response marking criteria.